A systematic, structured and integrated strategic planning process throughout the group culminates in the group’s strategy and its regular review.

 To double revenue and achieve targeted growth in total shareholder returns (TSR) over the 5 years to 2020

-To achieve financial returns above our cost of capital through the cycle and in the top quartile of our peer group in each of our strategic business segments
+To achieve financial returns above our weighted average cost of capital (WACC) and cost of equity on average through the cycle in each of our strategic business segments.

 Overall strategic framework